johannschopplich/toon/SPEC.md

 - It contains a colon (:), double quote ("), or backslash (\).
 - It contains brackets or braces ([, ], {, }).
 - It contains control characters: newline, carriage return, or tab.
+- It contains the relevant delimiter:
-- It contains the active delimiter (comma, tab, or pipe).
+  - Inside array scope: the active delimiter (Section 1).
+  - Outside array scope: the document delimiter (Section 1).
-- It equals "-" or starts with "- " (hyphen + space).
+- It equals "-" or starts with "-" (any hyphen at position 0).

 Otherwise, the string MAY be emitted without quotes.
 Unicode, emoji, and strings with internal (non-leading/trailing) spaces are safe unquoted provided they do not violate the conditions.